 In health sciences, the student’s PSP is accepted by the tutor teacher.

-PPS in English Philology
+PSP in English

-All the students majoring in English Philology produce their personal study plans at the beginning of their studies.
+All the students majoring in English produce their personal study plans at the beginning of their studies.
 The plans are updated and discussed with teacher tutors in the course of the studies.

 Checkpoints for Personal Study Plans (PSP=HOPS, Henkilökohtainen opintosuunnitelma)